monsurc1/Regression_Dtree_KNN-on-CO2-emission/README.md

 	As CO2 emission is one of the major environmental pollution issues in today’s world, I tried to explore the relationship between the features against the emission.

-	Multiple linear regression models are performed on this dataset.
+	Several ML models are performed on this dataset.

 ### **1.2 Data Understanding & Preparation**
 	There are a total of 7385 rows and 12 columns.
 There are a few abbreviations that have been used to describe the features.
 I am listing them out here.